dnwiebe/Simulino/README.md

 ### In Progress
 Updated 7/3/2015

-* For instructions that set status flags, the flag-setting code is pretty much copied directly from the AVR datasheet, and there are significant opportunities for factoring out duplication, which would also make testing significantly easier.
-Finding the duplication, though, and classifying it intelligently, won't be trivial.
+* I really don't like the way this project handles unsigned values.
+We have `UnsignedByte` that's supposed to be taking care of that, but somehow there's still an awful lot of `& 0xFF` around...which means there may not be enough of it, and we may be cruising for a bruising; that is, maybe we're incorrectly treating an unsigned value like a signed value somewhere, but nothing has failed so far because all the values that have gone through it have so far been small.
+We ought to figure out what's insufficient about `UnsignedByte`, fix it, and go through and get rid of all that masking.

 * Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
 That is to say, figure out why it's strobing too fast by a factor of approximately (but not exactly) 10.

 ### Prioritized Backlog
 Updated 7/3/2015

-1. I really don't like the way this project handles unsigned values.
-We have `UnsignedByte` that's supposed to be taking care of that, but somehow there's still an awful lot of `& 0xFF` around...which means there may not be enough of it, and we may be cruising for a bruising; that is, maybe we're incorrectly treating an unsigned value like a signed value somewhere, but nothing has failed so far because all the values that have gone through it have so far been small.
-We ought to figure out what's insufficient about `UnsignedByte`, fix it, and go through and get rid of all that masking.

 1. On the hardware part, the instruction after a `RETI` is always executed, even if there are active interrupts pending.
 This way a hung interrupt pin can't wedge the microcontroller.
 However, this isn't implemented in Simulino.